psi4/psi4/doc/sphinxman/source/scf.rst

 performance penalties up to a factor of 2.5 can be found if the incorrect algorithm is chosen.
-It is therefore highly recommended that the keyword "DF" be selected in all cases so that the correct implementation can be selected by Psi4’s internal routines.
-Expert users can manually switch between MEM_DF and DISK_DF; however, they may find documented exceptions during use as several post SCF algorithms require a specific implementation.
+It is therefore highly recommended that the keyword "DF" be selected in all cases so that the correct implementation can be selected by
+|PSIfours| internal routines.
+Expert users can manually switch between MEM_DF and
+DISK_DF; however, they may find documented exceptions during use as several post SCF algorithms require a specific implementation.